biothings/discovery-app/README.md

 Checkout the [deployment documentation](https://v3.nuxtjs.org/guide/deploy/presets) for more information.

-# Develop with both a dev backend and dev frontend services running together
+# Develop with both a dev backend and dev frontend services running together (local setup only)

 To test some functionality in the web app the frontend requires authentication and we need the API to handle this without any CORS issues, to do so we need a proxy server to delegate requests to our two running services.

-In the production environment, this setup functions as follows: an NginX server is required to manage incoming HTTP requests and route them appropriately to their respective services.
+In the production environment, this setup functions as follows: an Nginx server is required to manage incoming HTTP requests and route them appropriately to their respective services.
 The application architecture consists of two separate servers: one for the backend API, built with Python, typically running on port 8000, and another for the frontend, built with Node.js, running on port 3000.
-NginX acts as a reverse proxy, directing requests to the correct service based on the URL path or other routing rules.
+Nginx acts as a reverse proxy, directing requests to the correct service based on the URL path or other routing rules.
 This setup ensures efficient request handling, load balancing, and secure communication between the frontend and backend services.

 ## Step 1.
 Run the API and web app

-Run both services as described above.
+Run both services locally as described above.
+If you chose to run all services through Docker: Docker will run all the services needed.
+Please refer to the instructions above for that configuration.

 ## Step 2.
-Run NginX
+Run Nginx

-Run NginX with the configuration file [here](https://github.com/biothings/discovery-app/blob/main/docker/nginx_conf.d/discovery-app.conf).
+Run Nginx with the configuration file [here](https://github.com/biothings/discovery-app/blob/main/docker/nginx_conf.d/discovery-app.conf).

 ## Step 3.
 Ready to dev